+++ Enhancing the Benefits of a Project Management Office +++ Effective Measures for improving PMO acceptance and stakeholder management +++

 Step 7: Ensuring Personnel Continuity in the PMO

 To achieve stakeholder acceptance, PMO members have to be two things:

-This is impossible if the PMO members change all the time.
-Ever-changing contact persons are not a good idea.
+This is impossible if the PMO team is constantly changing.
+Try to avoid having new contact persons all the time.
 At worst, they may lack project management experience.
-Therefore, good PMO staffing is essential.
+In addition, having the right PMO team members is essential.

-A “familiar face” can foster the acceptance of all stakeholders at the company and improve PMO stakeholder management.
+Having a familiar face on the PMO team can foster the acceptance of all stakeholders at the company and improve PMO stakeholder management.

 - Document the PMO’s work

 - Separate operational and strategic project portfolio management

 - Document the responsibilities of the PMO

 One last tip: If you plan to implement one or more of these measures at your own company, we recommend that you start with prioritizing the measures and then take small but goal-oriented steps in the right direction.
 Ensure a sufficient level of commitment as well as support from top management.